-GPA: High school applicants who have earned at least a 2.5 cumulative grade point average and have taken the ACT or SAT are considered for unconditional admission to the EWC.
-High school applicants who have earned at least a 2.0 - 2.49 cumulative grade point average and have taken the ACT or SAT are considered for conditional admission to EWC.
+GPA: High school applicants who have earned at least a 2.5 cumulative grade point average and have taken the ACT or SAT are considered for unconditional admission to the EWU.
+High school applicants who have earned at least a 2.0 - 2.49 cumulative grade point average and have taken the ACT or SAT are considered for conditional admission to EWU.

-ACT and SAT Scores: To be considered for admission, applicants should have least a super score of 14 on the American College Test (ACT) or a super score of 800 (780 to 820 range) on the Scholastic Aptitude Test (SAT).
-Official score reports from either The College Board (SAT) or ACT are required to complete the admission file.
+ACT and SAT Scores: To be considered for admission, applicants should have least a super score of 14 on the American University Test (ACT) or a super score of 800 (780 to 820 range) on the Scholastic Aptitude Test (SAT).
+Official score reports from either The University Board (SAT) or ACT are required to complete the admission file.
 ACT or SAT scores listed on the final official high school transcript can be used as official scores.

-Note: Due to COVID-19, the ACT/SAT requirement has been waived for the spring/fall 2021 entering classes.
+Note: Due to COVID-19, the ACT/SAT requirement has been waived for the entering classes temporarily and are subject to reinstatement as determined by the President and Executive Cabinet..